Duncan McMullin: Career

 Following his graduation, McMullin practised as a barrister and solicitor before serving as a judge of the Supreme Court (now the High Court) and the Court of Appeal.
 He chaired the Royal Commission on Contraception, Sterilisation and Abortion between 1975 and 1977, and also served as chair of the Wanganui Computer Centre policy committee, the New Zealand Conservation Authority, and the Market Surveillance Committee for the New Zealand Electricity Market.

 McMullin was appointed as a member of the Judicial Committee of the Privy Council on 21 May 1980.

 Other roles included chairing the judicial commission of the Presbyterian Church of Aotearoa New Zealand, and membership of the New Zealand Stock Exchange standing committee.

 Honours

 In the 1987 New Year Honours, McMullin was appointed a Knight Bachelor, in recognition of his role as a judge of the Court of Appeal.
 He was conferred with his knighthood at Buckingham Palace on 22 July 1987.

 Death

 McMullin died on 26 June 2017.
+His wife, Isobel, Lady McMullin, died in 2023.